galaxyproject/pulsar/README.rst

 DRMAA
 -----

-If your LWR instance is going to communicate with a cluster via DRMAA, in addition to the above dependencies, a DRMAA library will need to be installed and the python dependency drmaa will need to be installed as well.::
+If your Pulsar instance is going to communicate with a cluster via DRMAA, in addition to the above dependencies, a DRMAA library will need to be installed and the python dependency drmaa will need to be installed as well.::